Arabic major answers

 As assistant producer at Maryland Public Television’s “Motorweek,” which airs nationwide, Carloss researches new vehicles to be covered on upcoming episodes and handles various aspects of video production.
 But he also gets to travel across the country to car shows and road-test some very hot new wheels, including the 2013 Land Rover Range Rover and the Audi RS5.
 He says his degree in Communication has put him in the driver’s seat.

-PITCHER OF THE
+WOMAN OF THE

 Matthew Winner, M.S.'09, named Tech Leader by Library Journal.
 MORE